 At the time of certain vesting events related to restricted stock units or restricted stock awards that are held by participants in Consensus' Equity Incentive Plan, a portion of the awards subject to vesting are withheld by the Company to satisfy the employees' tax withholding obligations that arise upon the vesting of restricted stock.
 As a result, the number of shares issued upon vesting for these awards is net of the statutory withholding requirements that the Company pays on behalf of its employees.
-Although shares withheld are not issued, they are treated similarly as common share repurchases in the Company's consolidated financial statements, as they reduce the number of shares that would have been issued upon vesting.
+Although shares withheld are not issued, they are treated as common share repurchases in the Company's consolidated financial statements, as they reduce the number of shares that would have been issued upon vesting.
 These shares do not count against the authorized capacity under the Company's share repurchase program described above.
-During the years ended December 31, 2022 December 31, 2023, 2022 and 2021 the Company withheld shares on its vested restricted stock units and restricted stock awards relating to its share-based compensation plans of 61,878, 71,509 and zero shares, respectively.
+During the years ended December 31, 2024, 2023 and 2022 the Company withheld shares on its vested restricted stock units and restricted stock awards relating to its share-based compensation plans of 122,406, 61,878 and 71,509 shares, respectively.

-Refer to Note 15 - Equity Incentive and Employee Stock Purchase Plan, for shares of common stock issued in relation to the Company's equity incentive plan.
+Refer to Note 14 - Equity Incentive and Employee Stock Purchase Plan, for shares of common stock issued in relation to the Company's equity incentive plan.